flutter-ml/google_ml_kit_flutter/README.md

 * [Image Labelling](https://developers.google.com/ml-kit/vision/image-labeling)
 * [Barcode Scanning](https://developers.google.com/ml-kit/vision/barcode-scanning)
 * [Text Recognition](https://developers.google.com/ml-kit/vision/text-recognition)

-Support for other api's will be shortly added
+- Support for other api's will be shortly added

+>Please note - Currently detection is working only with image files and not camera stream data.
+Hope to fix this soon.

 ## Usage
 Add this plugin as dependency in your pubspec.yaml.